BKhuong15/dphlog/readme.md

 6. Return to "home" by selecting the "home" link in the menu at the top.
 7. Paste the url that should be minified into the form and submit.
 8. Use the "copy link" button to copy the minified URL to the clipboard.

-# Wishlist
-1. Track ip of the visitors in a log.
-1. Prettify site.
-1. Add MySQL support.